colarosa/shopify-gtag-with-enhanced-conversions/README.md

 ## Installation

-1. Copy and Paste this code into the customer events section of your Shopify Store.
-Bavigate to tge admin area to find this section.
+1. Copy and Paste this code into the Customer Events section of your Shopify Store.
+Navigate to the admin area to find this section.
 2. Replace `XXXXXXXX` and `XXXXXXXXXXXX` with your **Google Ads Conversion ID** and **Conversion Label**.
 3. Ensure that your project includes an `analytics` event system that triggers `checkout_started` and `checkout_completed`.
 4. Add the script to your checkout page or global JavaScript bundle.